markwest1972/smart-security-camera/aws-lambda-functions/nodejs/nodemailer-send-notification/readme.md

 Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *nodemailer-send-notification* which uses the Zip file and IAM Role that you have just created.

 Tip: Use the "blank function" blueprint and skip the "configure triggers" prompt.

+### Acknowledgement

+Thanks to Matt Dorn, who contributed a version of this code that provides a more user friendly printout of the Rekogniton labels.